mbamiluka/Alg-Data-Structures---project3/README.md

 # Alg-Data-Structures---project3
 This project builds on project one and two, but with the use of Abstract Data Type List.
 Note: ADT List was fully implemented during this project - Refer to List class.
+You can run this project using this link:https://onlinegdb.com/rJ3EtSnft There are two input files Project_03_Input01.txt and Project_03_Input02.txt - Use the console to enter the input file you'd like to read from.

 ## FileNumber Class - 121 lines
 This  class gets a two digit number from the user through the console or the command line.